rcNullcharacter/foo/content/english/post/NewFolder/index.md

 Here is a paragraph or two introducing the Notebook - explain what you were working on, why you're interested, and/or what the most exciting results are.

-This demo Notebook is just illustrating what an R Notebook looks like
+This demo Notebook is just illustrating what an R Notebook looks like and how to link to it.